andreasebbehoj/ebbehoej.dk/content/post/automating-data-import-from-redcap/index.md

 Luckily, you can automate the process of downloading data directly within Stata.
 All it takes is five minutes and a few lines of code in your do-file.

 ##### TL;DR
-If you are the impatient "I saw Harry Potter but never read the books"-type, then you can [download the Stata do file here](https://github.com/andreasebbehoj/stata-examples/tree/master/Redcap%20API).
+If you are the impatient "I saw the Harry Potter movies but never read the books"-type, then you can [download the Stata do file here](https://github.com/andreasebbehoj/stata-examples/tree/master/Redcap%20API).
 If you are the type that want all the nitty-gritty details, then read on.

 ##### What is API?
 API stands for *Application Program Interface*.
 It is basically a programming language that computer programs use to communicate with each other.